suika2engine/suika2/README.md

 In a strict sense, Suika 2 runs on Windows, Mac, Android, Linux, FreeBSD and NetBSD.

-Suika 2 consists of a platform independent part and a hardware abstraction layer (HAL).
-The platform independent part is written in ANSI C with some GCC pragmas.
-HALs are currently written in C, Objective-C and Java.
+Suika 2 consists of platform independent part and hardware abstraction layer (HAL).
+The platform independent part is written in ANSI C. HALs are currently written in C, Objective-C and Java.

 If you want to port Suika 2 to a new target platform, it is only necessary to write a HAL.